Loved Me Back to Life: Background

-On 14 September 2012, celinedion.com announced that Dion's new English album titled Water and a Flame will be released in November 2012.
-However, on 26 September 2012, Sony Music Entertainment decided to postpone the release date of the new English-language album to 2013.
-In March 2013, René Angélil explained that they decided to delay the release date because the concept of the album has changed.
-Instead of only half of the disc with original songs, they decided that the majority of the album should be original songs.
-Angélil stated that initially, the album was supposed to have six covers and six original songs.
-After further discussion, they decided to put two covers from Dion's Las Vegas show: "At Seventeen" and "Overjoyed".
-The behind-the-scenes look at Dion recording "At Seventeen", with Babyface producing it, was posted on her website in April 2013.
-"Overjoyed", with new arrangement by Stevie Wonder, was co-produced by Tricky Stewart.
-In April 2013, celinedion.com presented a behind-the-scenes look at Dion and producer Eg White recording the song "Water and a Flame".
-The rest of the album was to contain original songs, including two co-written by Audra Mae, the great-great-niece of Judy Garland.
+On 14 September 2012, celinedion.com announced that Dion's new English album, titled Water and a Flame, would be released in November 2012.
+However, on 26 September 2012, Sony Music postponed the release to 2013.
+In March 2013, René Angélil explained that the delay was due to a change in the album's concept.
+Instead of an equal split between original songs and covers, the decision was made to focus primarily on original material.
+Angélil stated that the album had originally been planned to include six covers and six original songs.
+After further discussion, they chose to include two covers from Dion's Las Vegas show: "At Seventeen" and "Overjoyed".
+A behind-the-scenes video of Dion recording "At Seventeen", produced by Babyface, was posted on her website in April 2013.
+"Overjoyed", with a new arrangement by Stevie Wonder, was co-produced by Tricky Stewart.
+In April 2013, celinedion.com also shared a behind-the-scenes look at Dion and producer Eg White recording "Water and a Flame".
+The remainder of the album was planned to include original songs, including two co-written by Audra Mae.
 The album was scheduled for release in October 2013.
-In July 2013, it was announced that it will be titled Loved Me Back to Life.
-Dion performed the title song live for the very first time during Céline... une seule fois concert in Quebec City on 27 July 2013 and two days later her website announced that the album will be released in November 2013.
+In July 2013, it was announced that the title had been changed to Loved Me Back to Life.
+Dion performed the title song live for the first time during the Céline... une seule fois concert in Quebec City on 27 July 2013, and two days later her website announced that the album would be released in November 2013.